Krafting/Mixxx-Pioneer-DDJ-SX2/MANUAL.md

     - 1/8 shortest; 16 longest (default)
     - 1/4 shortest; 32 longest
     - 1/2 shortest; 64 longest
-  - the pads' color will change to reflect the selected durations.
+  - The pads color will change to reflect the selected durations.

 - Slicer Mode: actually beat jump mode when using this mapping.
   - the upper buttons trigger forward beat jumps.
   - the lower buttons trigger backward beat jumps.